degod/laraApp/README.md

 > `</IfModule>`<br>
 > `# php -- END cPanel-generated handler, do not edit`<br>

+Reference to the .htaccess file in this repo for comparison and cross-checking..

 ### AND THERE WE GO... **http://app.example.com/** SHOULD BE ACCESSIBLE VIA THE WEB URL...